Alipotpot-Rei/Database-Creation-and-SQL-Queries/README.md

 ### Project Description

 The system is a database and software solution designed to streamline operations for my dream business which is a board games arena that rents out board games to customers, sells food & drinks for on-site consumption, and manages staff schedules and customer transactions.
-I thought of creating this project when i saw a Youtube video which shows the creation of a database for a pizza delivery store.
+I thought of creating this project when I saw a Youtube video which shows the creation of a database for a pizza delivery store.

 ### Database Structure (PostgreSQL)